Anti-Oppression Study Group

 for White-Identified Folks in the Work That Reconnects Community

-Online study group begins Sunday, February 5th 2017 and then meets alternate Wednesdays for a total of nine sessions; details below.
+Online study group began February 5, 2017 and met alternate Wednesdays for a total of nine sessions; details below.

 Oppressive dynamics are conditioned into all of us and show up everywhere including in Work That Reconnects spaces.
 It doesn’t feel like work that reconnects if we ignore these dynamics.
 How can the Work That Reconnects grow to better connect with the pain of oppression?
 How can we as facilitators or participants stop replicating oppressive dynamics and help create a deeper capacity for connection, a deeper capacity to hold one another safely?
 One place to start is in study and preparation that increases our own awareness of racism, gendered violence, and other interlocking forms of systemic oppression in society at large, and ways we have been conditioned to normalize or not see these forces at work.
 This study group is a jumping off point for white-identified folks to deepen in their awareness, not an end.

 While this study group will focus considerably on racism, there are many axes of identity and oppression including gender, sexuality, and ability that work together in interlocking ways that will also be touched upon.

 This will be a white caucus space, meaning that it is structured for white-identified people, who want to focus on their socialization within whiteness, and the specific work they have to do, in order to work against racism as members of the group that is privileged by it.
 White identity may or may not include other racial identities, in addition to white, at the discretion of the participant.
 See below for more information about POC caucusing, and contact information for questions or concerns.